orvpagadua/Oracle-Cloud-Data-Management-2023-Foundations-Associate/README.md

 With Exadata Cloud Service, customers benefit from cloud economics and only pay for what they use.
 True

+In terms of service operation, Oracle manages everything running in the database VM and customers manage the Exadata infrastructure.
+False

 ## 4 : MySQL & NoSQL
 ## 5 : Converged Database